 Australia is a vast country of breathtaking, changing landscapes ranging from the red dirt of the outback to the lush rainforests of the tropics, mountainous rural countryside, stunning coastal views and more.
 With distances between each capital city quite lengthy, there's no better way to explore the Australian landscape than with one of its famous train journeys.

 Travelling by train, you're free to take in the sights and soak up the atmosphere and relax as you cover some of Australia's most popular regions.
 Without the stress of having to navigate your own route cross-country, you can enjoy a true holiday with everything taken care of.
 Don't just stop at one of Australia's iconic train journey's, why not combine these legendary rail services and see more of Australia.

-Boarding The Ghan in either Adelaide or Alice Springs, experience the diversity of Australia's vast landscape in style and comfort.
-Choose from the Red Service Sleeper Cabins, Daynighter Seating or Gold Service Sleepers and experience the splendour of the tropics in Australia's Top End.
+Boarding The Ghan in either Adelaide, Alice Springs or Darwin, experience the diversity of Australia's vast landscape in style and comfort.
+Choose from the Gold Service Cabins, Platinum Service Cabins or Chairman's Carriage and experience the splendour of the tropics in Australia's Top End.

 A Rail Pass is a convenient and economical way to experience the magic of more than one of Australia's majestic train journeys and for more information, our journey planner shows each train route and all major towns connected to those routes.